j3t/mvnio/README.md

 ![Architecture](https://plantuml.j3t.urown.cloud/png/ootBKz2rKyWjoylCLx1IS7SDKSWlKWW83Od9qyzDB4lDqwykIYt8ByuioI-ghDMlJYmgoKnBJ2wfvO9e0UeDDWPfJ2tnJyfAJIu1Qo-5ScBoaagJirDBR94DqL78JgsqHJ89Q03C2GXJWGm0)

 In general, a maven client interacts with a maven repository when it tries to `install` an artifact with a `GET` request and with a `PUT` request when it wants to `deploy` an artifact.
 For example, when a client requests `GET /maven/releases/foo/bar/1.0.1/bar-1.0.1.pom` from `mvnio` then `mvnio` tries to get an object with key `foo/bar/1.0.1/bar-1.0.1.pom` in bucket `releases` from `S3`.

+The [AppTests](src/test/java/com/github/j3t/mvnio/AppTests.java) and the corresponding [requests/responses](docs/app-tests) could be helpful as well.

 # Configuration
 [AppProperties](src/main/java/com/github/j3t/mvnio/AppProperties.java) contains a list of all available configuration parameters, and their default values.